mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/index.md

     <td>
       <h4><a href="dev-guide/addon-development/mobile.html">Mobile development</a></h4>
-      Getting set up to develop add-ons for Firefox Mobile on Android.
+      Get set up to develop add-ons for Firefox Mobile on Android.
     </td>

   </tr>